-The Company uses "Income (loss) from operations" as an additional GAAP financial measure within the financial statements and MD&A but it is not a defined term under IFRS to assess performance.
-Management believes that this measure provides useful supplemental information to investors and is computed on a consistent basis for each reporting period.
+The Company uses "Income (loss) from operations" as an additional GAAP financial measure within the financial statements and MD&A and "Adjusted Product Contribution" as a Non-GAAP measure in the MD&A, but neither is a defined term under IFRS to assess performance.
+Management believes that these measures provide useful supplemental information to investors and is computed on a consistent basis for each reporting period.